Aarti Nayak: Early life

 Nayak hails from a musical family.
 Her father was Ramrao Nayak, a noted vocalist of the Kirana-Gwalior Gharana.
 Her paternal grandmother was Mukta Nayak, a devotional singer, while her maternal grandfather Hanumanth Kamath was a theatre actor.

 At the age of 4, Nayak began her initial training in music under the guidance of her mother Pratima Nayak.
 At 6, her advance training in music began under the guidance of her father, a disciple of Bhaskarbua Ghodge (Gwalior Gharana).
 The girl's musical talents were noted by her father and by A. K. Abhyankar – Kirana Gharana (Disciple of Firoz Dastur) and V.R.
 Athavale (Gwalior Gharana), and they began developing her skills.
 At the age of 9, she began playing Tabla and Harmonium with no training.
 She has also learnt Sitar and Bharatnatyam.

-Education

 Nayak is a Sangeet Alankar and Sangeet Visharad of Akhil Bharatiya Gandharva Mahavidyalaya Mandal, Mumbai and is a Rank holder.
 She has also obtained M.A (Music) from the SNDT University, Mumbai and holds a post graduate degree in commerce.